NicholasMoser/Naruto-GNT-Modding/README.md

 [Naruto GNT4 English Patch Footage](https://www.youtube.com/watch?v=d-NbZB3I4wo)
 [Naruto GNT4 English Patch Download](http://www.mediafire.com/file/95qgicueh9hig7u/GNT4_English%252B_Netplay_Bulid.zip/file)

+## Additional Modding

+If you are wanting to do any modding beyond skins, it will require some more effort.

+One way is by using Gecko codes.
+Gecko codes are similar to [GameShark](https://en.wikipedia.org/wiki/GameShark) or [Action Replay](https://en.wikipedia.org/wiki/Action_Replay) codes.
+They allow you to modify code in the game, inject new code, modify memory while the game is running, and much more.
+You can find the full Gecko code type documentation under [Gecko Code Type Documentation](/general/docs/guides/gecko_codetype_documentation.md).

+Another valuable tool for modding GNT games is [GNTool](https://github.com/NicholasMoser/GNTool).
+It provides tools for interacting with GNT related files, as well as create workspaces for modding GNT4.
+Many options are included for easily modding the game.
+The changes can quickly be tested in Dolphin and even repacked in a new ISO.

+Decompilation of GNT4 is currently underway at [doldecomp/gnt4](https://github.com/doldecomp/gnt4).
+You can also use Ghidra to reverse engineer the code of the game yourself.
+It is recommended to follow the [Ghidra Guide](/gnt4/docs/guides/ghidra.md) to do so.

 ## Games

-If you are wanting to do any modding beyond skins, it will require some more effort.
-It is recommended to use [GNTool](https://github.com/NicholasMoser/GNTool) for modding, as it provides a variety of tools to make it easier.

-Here are various pages associated with modding the game:
+Here are various pages associated with modding each game:

 ### GNT4